-There were no changes to the Scheme's Trust Deed and Rules during 2019.
+Details of the change to the Scheme's Trust Deed and Rules during 2020 are provided in the Report of the Trustee (page 5).

 Statement of Investment Principles

 In accordance with the Pensions (Northern Ireland) Order 1995, the Trustee has prepared a Statement of Investment Principles governing investment policy and objectives.
 A copy is available on request to members.